Q What do I have to do to get my Private Pilot's Licence?

 Q What do I do after I've got my licence?

 A Enjoy it!
-Initially you will probably just keep hiring the aircraft you learnt on, taking up your friends and family, (and it will be cheaper as you're not paying for an instructor) you might want to check-out on one of the other types of aircraft we have, or do some more advanced cross country flights, visiting further airfield, popular destinations include the Isle Of Man, Ireland, The Scottish Isles, many of which have excellent hotels next to the airfields, or even into Europe.
-You can also upgrade your licence to include extra ratings such as night flying and instrument flying.
-You could even buy your own aircraft!
+Initially you will probably just keep hiring the aircraft you learnt on, taking up your friends and family, (and it will be cheaper as you're not paying for an instructor) you might want to check-out on one of the other types of aircraft we have available.
+We offer a non-equity group scheme you may wish to consider joining, for a fixed monthly or annual payment, you benefit from a significantly reduced hourly rate and no base landing fees, this has proved to be very popular with our members as they complete their licence training.
+It can be rewarding and interesting to do some more advanced cross country flights, visiting other airfields.
+Popular destinations include the Isle Of Man, Ireland and the Scottish Isles, many of which have excellent hotels on or next to the airfield.
+You may even wish to venture into mainland Europe, taking a trip of several days or more, you may travel with friends and family, or with other club members to share the workload and cost.
+You can also upgrade your licence to include additional qualifications such as a night rating, AOPA Radio Nav. course, or IMC rating.
+To give you some continuing targets to achieve, AOPA has created the “Wings” scheme to encourage continued development of your skills and experience.
+Visit the AOPA website for further details.

 Q How long will it take to get my licence?

-A The average is probably a little less than a year, although it can be done in around a month or spread over several years, it just depends on the individual.
+A The average is probably about a year, although it can be done in less than a month or spread over several years.
+It depends on the individual, their budget and time availability, which licence you are training for, your rate of learning and how much basic ability you have.

 Q What happens if the weather is bad on the day of my lesson?